Why Prayer Actually Works for Drug Addiction

 What to Do When Prayer Feels Like It’s Not Working

 Keep praying.
 Keep believing.
 Keep trusting.
-Even when you can’t see what God is doing, He’s working.
+God is working, even when you can’t see it.

 A Prayer for Parents Who Are Exhausted

-Look, I know you’re tired.
-I know you’ve been fighting this battle for what feels like forever.
+I know you’re tired.
+This battle has drained everything from you.
 So here’s a prayer specifically for you:

 The Role of the Holy Spirit in Breaking Addiction

-That resurrection power?
-It’s available for your son.
-It can break the power of addiction.
+That resurrection power is available for your son.
+It can break the grip of addiction.
 It can restore what’s been stolen.
 It can bring dead dreams back to life.

 Don’t Give Up: God’s Mercy Never Runs Out

-I want to leave you with this truth: God’s mercy is new every single morning.
-That means no matter how many times your son has failed, no matter how many times he’s relapsed, no matter how hopeless things look—God’s mercy is available right now, today, this very second.
+I want to leave you with this: God’s mercy is new every single morning.
+That means no matter how many times your son has failed, no matter how many times he’s relapsed, no matter how hopeless things look—God’s mercy is available right now.

 Frequently Asked Questions

-As often as you think about him!
-Seriously, there’s no “too much” when it comes to praying for your son.
+As often as you think about him.
+There’s no “too much” when it comes to praying for your son.
 Some parents pray multiple times a day.
-I recommend starting each morning with a dedicated prayer time, but then continue lifting him up throughout the day whenever he comes to mind.
-The Holy Spirit will remind you to pray at just the right moments.
+I recommend starting each morning with dedicated prayer time, then lifting him up throughout the day whenever he comes to mind.
+The Holy Spirit will prompt you to pray at just the right moments.

 That’s okay.
 You can pray for someone without them knowing or agreeing to it.
-In fact, some of the most powerful prayers happen when the person we’re praying for is resistant.
+Some of the most powerful prayers happen when the person you’re praying for is resistant.
 God can work on their heart even when they’re pushing Him away.
 Keep praying, but respect your son’s boundaries in conversation.
 Let your life show Jesus more than your words do.

-Yes!
-While we absolutely should use medical help and treatment programs, prayer invites God’s supernatural power into the situation.
+Yes.
+While you should absolutely use medical help and treatment programs, prayer invites God’s supernatural power into the situation.
 The same God who created your son’s body can heal it.
-That said, recovery often involves both divine intervention and practical steps.
+Recovery often involves both divine intervention and practical steps.
 God works through doctors, counselors, and treatment centers too.

 This is one of the hardest parts.
-Remember that God’s timing isn’t our timing.
+God’s timing isn’t our timing.
 He sees the whole picture while we only see today.
-Keep a prayer journal to track how God is working—sometimes the answers are there, we just don’t recognize them immediately.
+Keep a prayer journal to track how God is working—sometimes the answers are there, we just don’t recognize them right away.
 Connect with other believers who can pray with you and encourage you during the waiting.

-This is a tough question.
-Sometimes rock bottom is what finally opens someone’s eyes to their need for help.
+This is tough.
+Sometimes rock bottom opens someone’s eyes to their need for help.
 You can pray, “God, do whatever it takes to bring my son to true repentance and freedom,” understanding that might involve some hard consequences.
-But always pray for his protection and safety, even in the midst of consequences.
+But always pray for his protection and safety, even in the midst of those consequences.

-I recommend memorizing 1 Corinthians 10:13 (about God providing a way out of temptation), Philippians 4:13 (about strength through Christ), and Jeremiah 29:11 (about God’s good plans for your son).
+I recommend memorizing 1 Corinthians 10:13 (about God providing a way out of temptation), Philippians 4:13 (about strength through Christ), and Jeremiah 29:11 (about God’s good plans).
 These verses will anchor your faith when doubts come.

 Final Thoughts: Your Prayers Matter More Than You Know